nho-sh/github-pr-reviewer/README.md

 # Github PR Reviewer

+> Why do a 10 minute task, when you can automate it it in 10 days?
+>
+> — a programmer

-A nodejs based Github PR Reviewer which can be easily turned into a bot.
-This bot works on a GitHub repo, by finding open PR's and taking actions on them.
+A `nodejs` based Github PR Reviewer which can be easily turned into a bot.
+This works on a GitHub repo, by finding open PR's and taking actions on them.

 Github PR Reviewer makes it very easy to interact with open pull requests, allowing you to focus fully on automating checks.
 Every PR will be passing through your own rule-set, and where needed, the actions you define will be executed for each PR.